-The company has since funded many start-ups and smaller companies that have gone on to be worth hundreds of millions of dollars.
+The company has since funded many start-ups and smaller companies.
+They have gone on to be worth hundreds of millions of dollars.
 Arcview has invested in a wide range of companies in cannabis and hemp.

-A few of the most successful cannabis companies they have invested in early on were MJ Freeway and Akerna.
+A few of the most successful cannabis companies they invested in early on were MJ Freeway and Akerna.
 Another company called Tokyo Smoke was bought by Canopy Growth for $133 million.
 It was initially worth $4 million.
-And Ebu which raised from Arcview was also sold to Canopy Growth for $400 million.
+And Ebu, which raised money from Arcview was also sold to Canopy Growth for $400 million.
 To date, over 215 companies have raised money through Arcview.

-There are probably a couple of Arcview regretted not investing, but Dayton could not remember one by name off the top of his head.
+There are probably a couple of Arcview regrets not investing.
+But Dayton could not remember one by name off the top of his head.